jlangch/venice/doc/readme/repl-remote.md

     └── client-public.pem
 ```

-Create the demo directory structure, download Venice and start a REPL in the `./demo`
+Create the demo directory structure, download Venice and start an *Ad hoc* REPL
-directory to create all the required files step by step.
+in the `./demo` directory to create all the required files step by step.

 ```
 cd ./demo